Hengle/mesh2splat/README.md

 - Initially "rasterize" a series of 3D Gaussians in 2D UV space, with isotropic scaling in 2D space.
 - Use the UV mapping to place the 3D gaussians back in 3D space
 - As previous work suggests [1, 2], flatten the Gaussians along the normal making them anisotropic helps to better approximate the surface of the mesh.
+- The `.ply` file format was modified in order to account for roughness and metallic properties
 - Retrieve the material information from the model and embed this information into the 3DGS .ply file.

 ## Features